Would love your thoughts, please comment at the end of the post!

 Is it okay to get a spray tan before bariatric surgery?

 - As long as a spray tan wasn’t done a few days before bariatric surgery, it should not be a problem to hit the tanning bed.
 Spray tanning too close to the surgery date could increase the risk of an infection.

 How long should I wait before getting a tan after weight loss surgery?

-- Scar tissue has a different texture than the healthy skin.
+- Scar tissue has a different texture than healthy skin.
 Generally, it is advised to avoid tanning for a year following a bariatric procedure.

 - The reason behind the waiting is that the skin is healing from the incisions of the surgery.
 These scars mature for about a year.